Updated 9/20/24

-Log homes provide an excellent setting for fun and creative kids’ rooms.
+Katahdin Cedar Log Homes provide an excellent setting for fun and creative kids’ rooms.
 With a rustic and playful approach, a child’s room can be a well-designed haven for children as they grow.
+Children’s rooms now feature remote learning and other activities like making videos.

 Storage Essentials — Make sure that the bedroom includes plenty of storage for toys, clothes and hobbies.
 Making the storage accessible and eye-level to little ones will make keeping things neat an easier task.
 Shelves or low built-ins that employ colorful bins can change seamlessly as the child’s tastes and needs evolve over time.